turbot/guardrails-samples/policy_packs/aws/ec2/enforce_imdsv2_for_instances/README.md

 terraform apply
 ```

+You can also update the policy setting on the policy pack directly in the Guardrails console.

-You can also change the policy value in the Guardrails console, though your Terraform state file may become out of sync.
+Note: If modifying the policy setting in the console, your Terraform state file will become out of sync.